cluke009/CodeIgniter-Aubio-interface/README.md

 * Codeigniter 2.0.2
 * Aubiotools
 * Gnuplot
+* Lame
+* Zip

 Installation
 --------

 * Tested under Ubuntu 10.10/11.04
 * CodeIgniter is now included in repo
-* Install aubio-tools and gnuplot
+* Install zip, lame, aubio-tools and gnuplot
-<pre>sudo apt-get install aubio-tools python-gnuplot</pre>
+<pre>sudo apt-get install zip lame aubio-tools python-gnuplot</pre>
 * This should install all required packages on Ubuntu/Debian machine
 * htaccess is configured for <em>localhost/CodeIgniter-Aubio-interface</em> for more help go to http://tinyurl.com/3ox6sss